Bloomberg makes debate, will face rivals for 1st time in Las Vegas

 The former New York City mayor, who launched his presidential campaign in November, will appear in Wednesday’s debate in Las Vegas.

-Billionaire Mike Bloomberg has qualified for the upcoming Democratic presidential debate, marking the first time he’ll stand alongside the rivals he has so far avoided by bypassing the early voting states and using his personal fortune to define himself through television ads.
+Billionaire Mike Bloomberg has qualified for Wednesday night’s Democratic presidential debate in Las Vegas, marking the first time he’ll stand alongside the rivals he has so far avoided by bypassing the early voting states and using his personal fortune to define himself through television ads.

-A new NPR/PBS NewsHour/Marist poll published Tuesday shows Bloomberg with 19% support nationally in the Democratic nominating contest, second to Vermont Sen. Bernie Sanders at 31%.
+A new NPR/PBS NewsHour/Marist poll published Tuesday shows Bloomberg with 19 percent support nationally in the Democratic nominating contest, second to Vermont Sen. Bernie Sanders at 31 percent.

+Although voters will be able to see him on the stage in his first debate since 2009, participants in Nevada’s Feb.
+22 Democratic caucuses won’t be able to vote for him.
+Bloomberg is not on the ballot, so he cannot win any delegates.

+The Crooked DNC is working overtime to take the Democrat Nomination away from Bernie, AGAIN!
+Watch what happens to the Super Delegates in Round Two.
+A Rigged Convention!

-The former New York City mayor, who launched his presidential campaign in November, will appear in Wednesday’s debate in Las Vegas alongside former Vice President Joe Biden, Sens.
+The former New York City mayor, who launched his presidential campaign in November, will appear in Wednesday’s debate at the Paris Theater alongside former Vice President Joe Biden, Sens.
 Sanders, Elizabeth Warren and Amy Klobuchar and former South Bend, Indiana, Mayor Pete Buttigieg.
-Fellow billionaire and philanthropist Tom Steyer is still hoping to qualify.
+Fellow billionaire and philanthropist Tom Steyer, who is on the Nevada ballot and has campaigned extensively in the Silver State, has not yet qualified for the debate.

-It will be Bloomberg’s first debate since 2009.
-Last Saturday night in Las Vegas, the two top candidates vying for Democratic caucus delegates in Nevada criticized their opponents at a kickoff dinner in Las Vegas onthe first day of early voting.

-Sanders slammed Bloomberg for some of his policies, and said he wouldn’t bring the excitement to the race needed to drive up voter turnout.
-And former Vice President Joe Biden criticized Sanders over his vote on gun manufacturers’ legal liability and his stance on “Medicare for All.”
+On Saturday night in Las Vegas, after the first day of early voting, Sanders slammed Bloomberg at a Nevada caucus kickoff dinner, criticizing some of the former mayor’s policies and saying he wouldn’t bring the excitement to the race needed to drive voter turnout.

 ‘Groundswell of support’